LucasPerezDev/Maze-Solver/docs/API.md

 # Maze Solver API Documentation

 ## Overview
-This document provides an overview of the Maze Solver API, detailing the class `Maze` and its methods.
-The class is designed to load a maze from a file, validate its contents, and display it in the console.
+This document provides an overview of the Maze Solver API, detailing the classes and methods used in the project.
+The classes are designed to load a maze from a file, solve it using various pathfinding algorithms, and visualize the solution.

 ## Class: `Maze`